 - Showing students the way to a solution

 It is important for coaches to teach the process of programming - showing the way to a solution rather than telling the answer.
 This will sometimes include going over the basics, showing how to debug and troubleshoot, or discussing concepts on paper.
-Coaches should spend time with their students in front of the screen, guiding them through the relevant coding steps (eg. by asking mindful questions).
+Coaches should spend time with their students, guiding them through the relevant coding steps (eg. by asking mindful questions).
 Every project is different; just make sure your students really understand what you are trying to teach them, at the risk of not being DRY :)

 While we know that sometimes life gets in the way and that unexpected events happen: We really encourage all coaches supporting a team to try their hardest to commit, and not to drop out of the program halfway through.
 Your support is essential for teams to succeed!